SuyashMullick/chore-tracker/README.md

 2. Open http://localhost:8080 in a browser.

-## Building the Docker Image
+## Building the Docker Images

 If you want to build the Docker image yourself:

-1. Navigate to the backend/ directory.
+1. Navigate to the root directory of the project.

-2. Run the following command:
+2. Run the following command to build the docker images:

-    `docker build -t equalchores-backend .`
+    `docker-compose build`

 [Note: Building the image will take approximately 7–9 minutes, depending on your system.]

+### Backend

+1. Once the build is complete, you can run the backend server using:

+    `docker run -p 8000:8000 --env-file .env equalchores-backend:latest`

+Make sure to place a valid .env file in the root directory before running the container.

+### Frontend

+1. To run the frontend image, run this command:

+    `docker run -it equalchores-flutter:latest`

+    (or the correct image name)

+2. To copy the generated .apk file (for the Flutter frontend) from the container to your local machine, use:

+    `docker cp <container_name_or_id>:/app/build/app/outputs/flutter-apk/app-release.apk ./app-release.apk`

+Replace <container_name_or_id> with the correct ID or name of the running frontend container.

+    (Note: The previous command opens an interactive bash shell where you can search for the .apk if the path is incorrect.
+    This can be done using:

+    `find / -name "app-release.apk" 2>/dev/null`)

+3. Then, follow the instructions in the 'Installing the .apk file' section.